tldr-pages/tldr/pages/common/sdcv.md

 # sdcv

-> StarDict command-line version, dictionary client.
+> StarDict, a command-line dictionary client.
 > Dictionaries are provided separately from the client.
 > More information: <https://manned.org/sdcv>.